Xeronaus/Xeronaus/README.md

 I'm Xeronaus Finezero, and that's not my real name though 👀

 ## About Me 🧻
-I'm a guy from Indonesia 🇮🇩 and ~I'm going to steal your cheeseburger~
+I'm a guy from Indonesia 🇮🇩 and I have few 'real' friends 😐

 ## Links 🔗
 I'm not sure what to put here yet, how about [Anuken's Cube](https://anuken.github.io/cube/)?